maanex/cordo/README.md

 Originally built for the FreeStuff Bot, this codebase could find various usecases so we decided to outsource it.
 Here's an [Example bot](https://github.com/Maanex/cordo-example-bot) written with it.

-Or if you prefer real-life examples check out [FreeStuff Bot](https://github.com/FreeStuffBot/discord/tree/master/src/bot).
+Or if you prefer real-life examples check out [FreeStuff Bot](https://github.com/FreeStuffBot/discord/tree/master/src/bot) or [Tudebot](https://github.com/Maanex/tudebot4/tree/master/src/cordo).

 Use `npm i cordo` or `yarn add cordo` to install.
 Types are included.